-- 1. SYLLABUS: Your copy of this syllabus is an important part of your training experience.
+- SYLLABUS: Your copy of this syllabus is an important part of your training experience.
 Read it before you arrive and review it following the program along with material you received at training. - 2.
 PRE-TRAINING ASSIGNMENTS: Your completion of pre-training assignments is essential to the success of your training.
 You are responsible for all reading assignments in preparation for classroom sessions.
 Time will be provided during working hours to accomplish any assignments (other than reading) which involve either individual or group efforts and resources.
-(Pre-training assignments are listed in the "Program Attendance Requirements" section.) - 3.
-TRAVEL: Arrange your travel to and from the training through your District or Office.
-(No reimbursement for travel expense including per diem costs will be approved for travel not specifically authorized in advance by the District Superintendent.)
+(Pre-training assignments are listed in the "Program Attendance Requirements" section.) - TRAVEL: Arrange your travel to and from the training through your District or Office.
+(No reimbursement for travel expense - including per diem costs - will be approved for travel not specifically authorized in advance by the District

+Superintendent.)
 Individuals may claim reimbursement for incidental expenses incurred as outlined in DAM 0410.6.

-4. HOUSING: Accommodations for this program will be at the Best Western Seacliff Inn, 7500 Old Dominion Court, Aptos, California 95003-3807, 831-688-7300 (see map on last page).
-Please see the Special Attendance Requirements on page 4 of this syllabus for information regarding the training location.
+4. HOUSING: Accommodations for this program will be at the Newport Channel Inn.
 Housing will be arranged on a shared-room basis for all students whose reporting locations are more than 50 miles from the training site.
-Check-in is after 3:00 p.m. on Tuesday, December 4, 2012 and check-out is 12:00 noon on Thursday, November 6.
+Check-in is after 2:00 p.m. on Monday, February 11, 2013 and check-out is by 11 a.m. on Wednesday, February 13.
+Please see the Special Attendance Requirements on page 5 of this syllabus for more information regarding the housing and training locations.

-Please Note: Unless you supply, in advance, verification attesting to a medical need for single housing or special accessibility we will not be able to guarantee anyone a single room.
+Please Note: Unless you supply, in advance, verification attesting to a medical need for single housing or special accessibility we cannot guarantee anyone a single room.